 What is marriage?
 Is it a wedding ceremony and a license?
 Is it a commitment to love honor and obey?
 Marriage is defined by Webster’s as the state of being united to a person of the opposite sex as husband or wife in a consensual and contractual relationship recognized by law or by the rite by which the married status is effected, an intimate or close union.
 No mention of love.

 Marriage existed before any government was organized.
 For thousands of years, people were getting married without a marriage license.
 Even today, there are some countries that have no governmental recognition of marriage and no legal requirements for marriage.
 Government endorsement is usually necessary for certain benefits, however.
 In American history, up to around the 1920’s, there was no such thing as a marriage license.
 The states invented them as a way to dictate who could and could not get married.
 Primarily as a way to stop white people from marrying black people.
 Still no mention of love.

 A marriage license is just a piece of paper.
-If there is no love, no respect, there is no point.
+If there is no love there is no point.